dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 After 2F+1 complaints are collected, the leader of `view(r+2)` posts a messages that has meta-information set to `r+2`, taken as `proposal(r+2)`.
 Note that this proposal refers in its causal to complaints and all other `view(r+1)` transmissions.
-Hence, faulty views have utility in spreading transactions, just like any other view.
+Hence, faulty views have utility in spreading transactions.

   <span id="Figure-Fault"></span>